atherdon/EventfulHome/README.md

 nodejs to arduino-communication
-https://github.com/voodootikigod/node-serialport - use this package to communicate with arduino Would it be possible to have two-way communication done in JSON (https://github.com/interactive-matter/aJson) basic example https://gist.github.com/reid/1544666
+try to use json for two way communication https://github.com/voodootikigod/node-serialport - use this package to communicate with arduino Would it be possible to have two-way communication done in JSON (https://github.com/interactive-matter/aJson) basic example https://gist.github.com/reid/1544666